jmsckv/EncDecMeta/readme.md

 Especially to familiarize yourself with the framework, you may want to modify the config file by adding or combining the following options:
 - `config['verbose'] = True` to gain more insight on what is going in the background, e.g. metrics are being calculated
-- `config['overfit'] = True` to overfit the model on 1 val=train sample, which allows to check that the gradient updates work correctly
+- `config['overfit'] = True` to overfit the model on 1 val=train sample, which allows to check that the gradient updates work correctly.
+You can seen an example TensorBoard output [here](https://tensorboard.dev/experiment/gbKx9Fd6QlC0YlBA1roJcA/#scalars&_smoothingWeight=0&tagFilter=mIoU&runSelectionState=eyIuIjp0cnVlfQ%3D%3D)
 - `config['num_samples'] = X` with e.g. X=5 to restrict the training to 5 training/val samples which is useful if you want to simulate the outcomes of a search
 - `config['grace_period'] = 0` to start ASHA's early stopping without a grace period.
 The current default is a grace period of 3 epochs.
 - `config['max_t'] = X` + `config['grace_period'] = X ` + `config['num_samples'] = Y` to train the same architecture with Y different random seeds, each time for X periods.
 This allows you to get confidence bands for a given model.